osm-search/Nominatim/docs/customize/Tokenizers.md

     The ICU rule syntax contains special characters that conflict with the YAML syntax.
 You should therefore always enclose the ICU rules in double-quotes.

+#### Tokenizer-specific Sanitizers

+The **tokenizer-sanitizers** rules define [Sanitizers](Sanitizers.md) which specificly configure the subsequent token analysis.
+They are executed after the global sanitizers and before any country-specific sanitizers.

 #### Token Analysis